acailic/acailic.github.io/_notes/oca-chapter-1.md

 * IMPORT
 * CLASS

+package and import are optional.

+Import by name has precedence.

 Importing with Wildcards do not look at subdirectories.
 Class names imports take prededence.

+ Object is eligible for garbage collection when is all references are nulled.

 Keyword | Type
 ------------ | -------------